patch/geo-region-pm6/README.md

 Countries and territories are represented with ISO 3166-1 alpha-2 country codes, such as **JP** for Japan and **AQ** for Antarctica, and are case insensitive.
-Unlike with region codes, the three-digit forms of country codes are not used by the CLDR or currently supported by this class.
+Unlike with region codes, the three-digit forms of country codes are not currently supported, nor are three-letter codes.
 The deprecated code **UK** for the United Kingdom is supported as an alias of the official code **GB**.

 ## Constructor